Download the PDF of the complete table: The Veto

 The use of the veto by Russia and China rose considerably since 2011, with the conflict in Syria accounting for the bulk of these.
-Since 2011, Russia cast 18 vetoes, 13 of which were on Syria.
-Seven of the eight Chinese vetoes during this period were over Syria and one was on Venezuela.
+Since 2011, Russia cast 19 vetoes, 14 of which were on Syria.
+Eight of the nine Chinese vetoes during this period were over Syria and one was on Venezuela.
 The remaining Russian vetoes since 2011 were against two resolutions related to the conflict in Ukraine, one on the 20th anniversary of the genocide in Srebrenica, one on sanctions against Yemen, and one on Venezuela.
 (The US cast three vetoes since 2011, all of them on Israel/Palestine issues.)

 The veto affects the work of the Council in ways that transcend its actual use during voting.
 It is not unusual for a draft resolution not to be formally tabled because of the threat of a veto by one or more permanent members.
 This is difficult to document: a paper trail exists only if a draft is circulated as a Council document, which in most cases occurs only when there is a reasonable expectation of adoption.
 On some occasions, however, the sponsor of a draft resolution may put it to the vote in the full knowledge that it will be vetoed to demonstrate symbolic support for an issue and to create a historical record of positions within the Council.